M66B/FairEmail/docs/FAQ-de-rAT.md

 <br />

-<a name="faq130"></a>
+<a name="faq130" mark="crwd-mark"></a>
 **(130) What does message error ... mean?**

 A series of lines with orangish or red texts with technical information means that debug mode was enabled in the miscellaneous settings.

 The warning *No server found at ...* means that there was no email server registered at the indicated domain name.
 Replying to the message might not be possible and might result in an error.
 This could indicate a falsified email address and/or spam.

-The error *...
+Der Fehler *...
 ParseException ...* means that there is a problem with a received message, likely caused by a bug in the sending software.
 FairEmail will workaround this is in most cases, so this message can mostly be considered as a warning instead of an error.

 The error *...SendFailedException...* means that there was a problem while sending a message.
 The error will almost always include a reason.
 Common reasons are that the message was too big or that one or more recipient addresses were invalid.